Kozea/Radicale/pages/user_documentation.rst

 8. Fill in your Username and Password.
 9. Click ``Add``.
 10. Choose ``CalDav``.
-11. For remote URL enter http://myserver:5232/Username/Calendar.ics
+11. For remote URL enter ``http://myserver:5232/Username/Calendar.ics/``
 12. Click ``Fetch``.
 13. Select desired calendar.
 14. Hit ``OK``.
 15. Hit ``OK`` again.
 16. Close the Configuration Window (Click ``OK``).
-17. Restart Korganizer for the calendar to appear in the "Calendar Manager" sidebar :(.
-(At least with version 4.8.3.)
+17. Restart Korganizer for the calendar to appear in the "Calendar Manager" sidebar (at least with version 4.8.3.)

 .. note::
-    After you created a calender in a collection you can also use http://myserver:5232/Username/ as an URL This will then list all available calendars.
+    After you created a calender in a collection you can also use ``http://myserver:5232/Username/`` as an URL This will then list all available calendars.

 Contacts
 ++++++++

-You can add a address book analogously to the above instructions, just choose CardDav and http://myserver:5232/Username/AddressBook.vcf in step 10 and 11.
+You can add a address book analogously to the above instructions, just choose CardDav and ``http://myserver:5232/Username/AddressBook.vcf/`` in step 10 and
-Also, if you already have a calendar set up you can add an address book to its "DAV groupware resource" under Configure-Kontact → Calendar → General → Calendars → Modify.
+11. Also, if you already have a calendar set up you can add an address book to its "DAV groupware resource" under Configure-Kontact → Calendar → General → Calendars → Modify.
 This way you don't have to enter username and password twice.